Git

 Automatic merge failed; fix conflicts and then commit the result.

-What it’s suggesting that you do is to update the index like you had run git add, which clears the conflict, then commit.
+The suggested command Git is providing will update the index as though you had run git add (which clears the conflict), then commit.
 You probably shouldn’t do this though.
 You can just as easily go into the submodule directory, see what the difference is, fast-forward to this commit, test it properly, and then commit it.

 $ cd DbConnector/